Artboomy/japanese-vocabulary-extractor/README.md

 # Usage

 ```
-manga-wordlist-extractor [-h] [--parent] folder
+main.py [-h] [--parent] --type TYPE input_path
 ```

-Replace folder with the path containing the manga files.
+Specify the type of media: 'manga', 'pdf', 'epub' or 'text'.
+Replace input_path with the path containing the files (or, if not a manga, the file directly).
 Make sure to surround it with quotation marks if there are spaces in the path!

-If you enter a parent folder containing multiple volumes, add "--parent" before the folder path.
+Only for manga: If you enter a parent folder containing multiple volumes in their own folders, add "--parent" before the folder path.

 This will generate a vocab.csv file containing all words.